 Now let’s look at some of the most common terminal degrees.
 Although the types of terminal degrees vary and can be organized in different ways, we have chosen to arrange them into three broad categories.
 This list is certainly not exhaustive.
 We provide it to give some examples of the different sorts of terminal degrees that are currently offered.

 The first group is about terminal degrees that seem to be oriented towards the academic world.
-By this, we mean simply that the work that occupies those holding a terminal degree in this field tends to post-secondary teaching and/or research.
+By this, we mean simply that the work that occupies those holding a terminal degree in this field tends to be post-secondary teaching and/or research.
 This trait seems to be common to those in the sciences, law, humanities, arts, and other fields.

 The second group focuses on those terminal degrees that are oriented towards a profession or employment outside of academic research and teaching.
 These will be terminal degrees in the fields of, for example, medicine, law, business, and others.